-Stock Awards
+Stock A Awards

-Name Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$) (1)
+Name Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$)(1)

-Richard A. King -
+Richard A. King

 James H. Welch

-Thomas A. Schreck 20,833 270,829
+Thomas A. Schreck 20,833 104,165

 Lawrence G. Hamel

 Badri Dasu

 Pamela P. Palmer, M.D., Ph.D.
-20,833 270,829
+20,833 104,165

-(1) The value realized on vesting has been calculated assuming a price per share of \$13.00, which is the mid-point of the price range set forth on the cover page of this prospectus, multiplied by the number of shares vested.
-More information about the restricted stock held by Mr. Schreck and Dr. Palmer can be found under "Employment Agreements and Arrangements-Executive Employment Agreements and Termination Benefits -Founder's Vesting Agreements."
+(1) The value realized on vesting has been calculated based on the expected initial public offering price per share of \$5.00 multiplied by the number of shares vested.
+More information about the restricted stock held by Mr. Schreck and Dr. Palmer can be found under "Employment Agreements and Arrangements-Executive Employment Agreements and Termination Benefits-Founder's Vesting Agreements."